 So…………within your organisations, if customers are the most important asset in your business, who is managing them as such.
 What operational framework/ architecture/ business model are you using to optimise that asset?
 Who is tracking the value of the customer today and the value of the customer tomorrow?
 What does your customer dashboard look like?

-Filed under: 21st Century Organisation, Change Management, Competitive Advantage, Customer Centricity, Customer Efficiency, Customer Experience, customer management, Customer Relationship Management, Customer Retention, Customer Strategy, Innovation, Leadership, Sustainable Business Performance | Tagged: 21st century organisations, Big Thinking, business innovation, business performance, business strategy, capability development, customer centricity, customer experience, customer experience management, customer strategy, organisational alignment, Sustainability, thinking customer | Leave a comment »
+Filed under: 21st Century Organisation, Best Practice, Business Models, Change Management, Competitive Advantage, Cost to Serve, Cross-sell, Customer Acquisition, Customer Centricity, Customer cost-to-serve understanding, Customer Efficiency, Customer Experience, customer management, Customer Relationship Management, Customer Retention, Customer Strategy, Customer-Centric Measures, Frameworks, Innovation, Leadership, Measurement, SCHEMA, Sustainable Business Performance, Upsell | Tagged: 21st century organisations, Big Thinking, business innovation, business performance, business strategy, capability development, company strategy, customer experience, customer experience management, customer management, customer strategy, organisational alignment, Sustainability, thinking customer | Leave a comment »